videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/overview.md

 #### 1. Simple Adaptive Streaming

-When we talk about simple adaptive streaming, we imply that there is hardly any interaction between the hosts and the viewers.
+Simple Adaptive Streaming refers to a type of live stream where there is minimal interaction between hosts and viewers.

-These livestreams are helpful when there are a lot of viewers, and they don't want to engage with the host.
-In this scenario, every presenter attends a VideoSDK meeting, while every viewer only watches the livestream.
+This type of livestream is particularly useful when there is a large audience, and the viewers don't actively engage with the hosts.
+In such a scenario, presenters participate in a VideoSDK meeting, while viewers primarily watch the livestream without direct interaction with the hosts.

 **_This video is for education purpose_**